Find us +44 (0)113 2837100

 Content:

-This module aims to develop deep knowledge and understanding of diverse societies and the impact of marginalisation.
+This module aims to develop deep knowledge and understanding of diverse societies and the impact of marginalisation and discrimination.
 Students will be supported to apply critical analysis to modes of oppressive practice within a range of social, cultural and economic situations, including:

 - The process of policy making within a range of political, economic and social contexts;